 To elaborate, benders (people who can potentially manipulate fire, wind, water, or earth) are born with the ability to be control a single element meaning, an earthbender can never learn waterbending (for example).
 Though, as Iroh demonstrated, the styles of other bendersnote since each element is bent using different martial art stances and disciplines can have applications with benders of different elements.
 If used correctly of course.
 Which is yet another reason why the Avatar is so powerful given his or her collective knowledge can be used across all four elements.

 Though the Avatar State comes with its own weakness: Ordinarily the Avatar Spirit will reincarnate in a new host as soon as its old one dies, but if you kill the Avatar while he is in the Avatar State, the Avatar Spirit would be destroyed, and the Avatar would never reincarnate again.

-In Worm, Contessa is the only Thinker on the planet whose powers aren't disrupted by other Thinkers, and the specific nature of her Combat Clairvoyance means that without this weakness she's essentially unbeatable.
+In Worm, Contessa is one of two Thinkers on the planet whose powers aren't disrupted by other Thinkers, and the specific nature of her Combat Clairvoyance means that without this weakness she's essentially unbeatable.
 Unfortunately, the other is the Simurgh, who is immune to all precog and the apparent Big Bad.

 Weld, as a parahuman made of living metal, is in the unique position of being immune both to powers that only work on metal and powers that only work on flesh.

 Things like breeding, genetic engineering, medicine, and eventually Transhumanism are about stripping the Weaksauce from either ourselves or other living things we interact with.

 Evolution is nature's way of countering or mitigating the weaknesses of lifeforms.
 However, it is undirected and settles for adequacy, which may cause weaknesses that can become far more crippling in future conditions.
 It's also REALLY slow for us multicellular organisms.